Denver in my mind

 I remember being in the school library, in the fall, and seeing a frenemy read a newspaper.
-“The Broncos won again,” he said, in shock and awe to a friend.
+“The Broncos won again,” he said, in shock and awe to a friend of mine.
 I only followed the NBA at the time, but I was glad to hear that the Broncos were playing well, even though my friend replied that he hated the Broncos.
-I don’t remember how, when, or where I learned about Elway and the Broncos making losers of the winners of Super Bowl XXXI.
+I don’t remember how, when, or where I learned about Elway and the Broncos making the winners of Super Bowl XXXI into losers.

 I do remember being in gym class on the Friday beforehand and listening to people talk about the matchup.
 Everybody said that the Packers would win.
 The Broncos were underdogs; the Sport editors were prophets.
 Terrell Davis was the MVP, but Elway was obviously the poster boy.
 A month later, Elway and the 1989 Broncos—the losers of Super Bowl XXIV—had unofficial cameos in the first-season finale of South Park.

 As winter turned into spring, the hype for the draft was unprecedented.
 The debate over Manning and Ryan Leaf of the Washington State Cougars, though silly in hindsight, was intense.
 I remember reading about them in Sport; the consensus was that Manning had more polish, but Leaf had more potential.
-I was already a fan of Manning, so I was rooting for him to be drafted before Leaf like the Sport editors had predicted.
+I was already a fan of the former, so I was rooting for him to be drafted before the latter, like the Sport editors had predicted.

 The Broncos were one of the best teams, if not the best team, in the arcade and console versions of the original NFL Blitz.
 They were also the best team, according to their Overall rating, in Madden 99.
-This game was one of the first sports sims to have a mode, called Franchise, with multiple seasons as well as player progression and regression.
+This game was among the first of its kind to have a mode, Franchise, featuring multiple seasons as well as player progression and regression.
 The goal of this mode was to, as the head coach, satisfy the boss’s expectations for the current season.

 I played on All-Pro difficulty with 5-minute quarters.
 I struggled until I understood the particulars of the game.
 During my first or second Franchise season, I was actually fired.
-My Franchise campaign was effectively done, so I started another one.
-For both campaigns, I immediately traded some Bronco for Manning, who had an Overall rating of 80.
+My campaign was effectively done, so I started another one.
+For both campaigns, I immediately traded some forgotten Bronco for Manning, who had an Overall rating of 80 as a rookie.
 I prepared Manning as the heir apparent, and I probably changed his jersey number to 16.

-I probably won one or two Super Bowls with Elway before he retired in the game.
+I think that I won a Super Bowl with Elway before he retired in the game.
 I definitely won several Super Bowls with Manning, including two or three different three-peats.
-Manning was the only constant throughout my dynasty that spanned the maximum of 15 seasons.
+Manning was the only constant throughout my dynasty that spanned the maximum length of 15 seasons.
 I always controlled the game clock with Terrell Davis and whoever replaced him, so Manning only progressed to an Overall rating of 82.

 Ironically, I didn’t watch or listen to Super Bowl XXXIII.
 Like most other fans, I wanted Elway to return for one more season, like he did on my Nintendo 64.
 In their first season without him, the Broncos ended with a 6-10 record and missed the playoffs.
 I think that Elway could have won a third consecutive Super Bowl if Terrell Davis had stayed healthy.
 In any case, whenever people talk about riding into the proverbial sunset, they mention Elway.

-I bought Madden 2001, but it wasn’t as magical as Madden 99.
-A few years later, I bought Madden 2004 and won two out of three consecutive Super Bowls.
-Then I traded the game for ESPN NFL Football, but I played as Houston Texans and the Colts.
-The next season, I bought the beloved ESPN NFL 2K5 and played over 400 hours’ worth of seasons as the Broncos over two years.
+I bought Madden 2001, but it wasn’t as magical.
+A few years later, I bought Madden 2004 and won two consecutive Super Bowls with the Broncos.
+Then I traded the game for ESPN NFL Football, but I played as the Houston Texans and the Colts.
+The next season, I bought ESPN NFL 2K5 and played over 400 hours’ worth of seasons as the Broncos over two years.
 I preferred mobile quarterbacks, so I traded for David Carr instead of Manning.

-McDaniel came and went.
-Elway was hired as a team executive and then John Fox was hired as McDaniel’s successor.
-A year later, Tim Tebow, whom McDaniel had handpicked as a quarterback prospect, led the Broncos to a playoff win against the Pittsburgh Steelers.
-In the following offseason, the Broncos signed Manning, who had been injured for the entire season.
+McDaniels came and went.
+Elway was hired as a team executive and then John Fox was hired to succeed McDaniels.
+A year later, Tim Tebow, whom McDaniels had handpicked as a quarterback prospect, led the Broncos to a playoff win against the Pittsburgh Steelers.
+The Broncos signed Manning in the offseason even though he was injured for the entire past season.
 My Franchise-defining acquisition in Madden 99 was made real, 14 years later.

-For the past handful of years, I haven’t watched or even played a lot of NFL games as much as I have in the past.
+For the past handful of years, I haven’t watched or even played a lot of NFL games.
 I tried to watch Super Bowl XLVIII, but I had to stop watching in the first half.
 I can’t remember if I’d been more bored or discouraged.
 The Broncos losing to the Colts and Andrew Luck, the worthy successor to Manning, in last season’s playoffs was discouraging.
-I thought Manning’s retirement was a real possibility.
+I thought that Manning’s retirement was a real possibility.

 Super Bowl L

 The Super Bowl is almost upon us.
 I’m going to watch, not for the commercials, but for an entertaining game, if nothing else.
-Manning and the Broncos offense isn’t as potent this time, in fact, they seem average, but the Broncos defense is formidable.
-The Carolina Panthers seem like a balanced team, but it’s going to be the first big-show rodeo for their quarterback Cam Newton, and I doubt that he’s faced a bronco (pun intended) like Von Miller.
+Manning and the Broncos offense isn’t as potent this time; in fact, they seem average.
+The Broncos defense is formidable, though.
+The Carolina Panthers seem like a balanced team, but it’s going to be the first big-show rodeo for their quarterback Cam Newton, and I doubt that he’s faced a thoroughbred like Von Miller.

 Manning has hinted that he’ll retire after the Super Bowl, win or lose.
 I hope that he wins and then retires.
 I’ve been following him for 20 years and I’ve been following the Broncos for 25 years.
-Manning winning and retiring would be the perfect ending to a chapter of his life and, in some ways, a chapter of mine.
+A Super Bowl win would be the perfect ending to this chapter of his life and, in some ways, a chapter of mine.
 This year is an even number and, thus, as the AFC team, the Broncos have the choice between their white or non-white jerseys.

 Like a classic Western movie, the good guys will be wearing white.
 In white jerseys, the Broncos are 1-1 in the Super Bowl.
 The Broncos wore blue jerseys in Elway’s first Super Bowl win and white jerseys in his second Super Bowl win.
 The real omen is that I’m trying to read On the Road by Jack Kerouac.
 This reading is my second attempt at finishing the book like this Super Bowl is Manning’s second attempt at winning it with the Broncos.